rebelsky/csc207c/pages/los.md

 #### Development #2: Build tools

+You should explain the "big picture" of build tools.
+Why do we have them?
+What do they do?

+You should also explain the basic use of Maven.

 In this instance, your "code" will likely be appropriate selections from your `pom.xml` that you've written or modified.
 You should explain those selections.

-You should also explain the basic use of Maven.

 #### Development #3: Unit testing